Mobilize Power Fund

 Application Instructions

-To apply for the Mobilize Power Fund, we’ll need the following information for a complete proposal:
+To apply for the Mobilize Power Fund, we’ll need the following information for a complete application:

-Basic Information: Contact information, group description, and a brief (1-2 sentence) description of your proposal
+Basic Information: Contact information, group description, and a brief (1-2 sentence) description of your application.

-Project Budget: Please include the full budget for the project you want to fund, even if it exceeds your requested amount.
-Please download and use this Project Budget template.
+Proposed Budget: Please include the full budget for the work you are proposing, even if it exceeds your requested amount.
+You can download and use this Project Budget template.

 If you are an independent 501(c)(3): IRS Letter for your Organization